Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

         python dev.py
 ```

-Install the project dependencies
+Install the project dependencies:

-- cd into the project folder
+- `cd` into the project folder
 - create a new [Python virtual environment](https://docs.python.org/3/library/venv.html) (recommended but optional)
 - install its dependencies with `pip install -r requirements.txt`